- Ranked Choice Voting

 FairVote California.
 October 2017.
 RCV and Incumbency in the Bay Area.

-- There have been 15 RCV races in the U.S. which were won by a candidate other than the first-round leader.
-That’s 4.4% of the 343 single-winner RCV races since 2004.
+- There have been 18 RCV races in the U.S. which were won by a candidate other than the first-round leader.
+That’s 4% of all single-winner RCV races in the U.S. since 2004, and 10% of all races which used multiple rounds of counting.

-- Of those 15 races, 14 were won by the candidate who began in second place.
-One race was won by the candidate who was in third place in the first round.
+- Of those 20 races, 18 were won by the candidate who began in second place.

 - The chart below shows all come-from-behind victories in the U.S. since 2004: